-Third Party Designer Commitments-The aggregate amount of noncancelable outsourced third party designer services for our next generation phones as of December 31, 2021 and 2020, was approximately \$6,460 and zero, respectively, and were related to the XP5plus and the XP10.
+Third Party Designer Commitments-The aggregate amount of noncancelable outsourced third party designer services for our next generation phones as of December 31, 2022 and 2021, was approximately zero and \$6,460.

-Purchase Commitments-The aggregate amount of noncancelable purchase orders as of December 31, 2021 and 2020, was approximately \$5,663 and \$5,113, respectively, and were related to the purchase of components of our devices.
+Purchase Commitments-The aggregate amount of noncancelable purchase orders as of December 31, 2022 and 2021, was approximately \$19,975 and \$5,663, respectively, and were related to the purchase of inventory and components for our devices.

-Royalty payments-The Company is required to pay per unit royalties to wireless essential patent holders and other providers of integrated technologies on mobile devices delivered, which, in aggregate, amount to less than 5% of net revenues associated with each unit and expire from 2022 through 2026.
-Royalty expense for the years ended December 31, 2021 and 2020, was \$2,168 and \$2,288, respectively, which are included in cost of revenues on the consolidated statements of operations.
+Royalty payments-The Company is required to pay per unit royalties to wireless essential patent holders and other providers of integrated technologies on mobile devices delivered, which, in aggregate, amount to less than 5% of net revenues associated with each unit and expire from 2023 through 2026.
+Royalty expense for the years ended December 31, 2022 and 2021, was \$622 and \$2,168, respectively, which are included in cost of revenues on the consolidated statements of operations.
 The Company may be required to pay additional royalties to additional patent holder and technology providers on future products.